 The meeting minutes shall be prepared by the applicant and submitted to the EDQM for approval within one month after the meeting.

 The advice provided during a technical advice meeting may not be considered valid if they are not implemented within 1 year after the date of the meeting, and the final acceptability will lie with the assessors who evaluate the application.

-These face-to-face discussions allow participants the opportunity to meet with Certification of Substances Division staff, exchange points of views and help clarify unanswered questions.
+These face-to-face discussions allow participants the opportunity to meet with Certification of Substances Department staff, exchange points of views and help clarify unanswered questions.
 They usually take place during EDQM events such as conferences or exhibitions, rather than on the EDQM’s premises or by teleconference.
 One-to-one meetings generally last 15 to 30 minutes.
 They vary depending on the event.
 For more information, go to Events.